About OTI

 Daniel Burston, Ph.D.

-• Daniel Burston holds Ph.D.s in both Psychology and Social and Political Thought.
+Daniel Burston is Professor Emeritus in Psychology at Duquesne University, Pittsburgh.
+He holds Ph.D.s in both Psychology and Social and Political Thought.
 He taught psychology at Duquesne University from 1992 to 2023, and chaired the department from 2006 to 2012.
 He's written numerous books, including "The Legacy of Erich Fromm,” "The Wing of Madness: The Life and Work of R.D.
 Laing,” "The Crucible of Experience: R.D.
 Laing and the Crisis of Psychotherapy," "Erik Erikson and the American Psyche: Ego, Ethics, and Evolution," "Psychoanalysis, Politics and the Postmodern University," and "Antisemitism and Analytical Psychology: Jung, Politics and Culture."
 He is Editor-in-Chief of the journal “Kesher: Journal of the Association of Jewish Psychologists.”

 Joshua Aronson, Ph.D.